-Shabu-shabu KOU Higashimachi is the reference Okinawa-wagyu shabu-shabu restaurant in central Naha — conveniently one block from the Asahibashi yui-rail monorail station and the most business-dinner-appropriate beef restaurant in the capital.
-The kitchen specialises in Okinawa wagyu (primarily from Ishigaki Island farms, with some Motobu-town sourcing) — a less internationally famous wagyu than Kobe or Matsusaka but increasingly recognised for clean umami and excellent marbling from Okinawan grass-fed rearing.
-The house format is suki-shabu — a hybrid of sukiyaki and shabu-shabu where A5 wagyu is lightly dipped in seasoned dashi rather than cooked through.
+Shabu-shabu KOU Higashimachi is the reference agu-pork and Okinawa-wagyu shabu-shabu room in central Naha — one minute from the Asahibashi Yui Rail monorail station and the most business-dinner-appropriate hot-pot address in the capital.
+It is run by Heki Co., Ltd. (株式会社碧), a Naha hospitality company that has operated Okinawan restaurants since 1999 and also owns the nearby teppanyaki steak room Heki; the Higashimachi flagship is the brand's main branch.
+The kitchen works two headline proteins: indigenous Okinawa agu pork, prized for sweet, clean fat, and Okinawa wagyu (largely Ishigaki and Yanbaru beef).
+The house format is suki-shabu — a hybrid of sukiyaki and shabu-shabu where the meat is lightly dipped in seasoned dashi rather than cooked through.

-The signature suki-shabu course (approximately ¥7,000-12,000 depending on beef grade and portion) includes Okinawa wagyu sirloin or tenderloin, seasonal Okinawan vegetables, Okinawa tofu, yaeyama-kombu broth, Okinawan noodles for the finishing course, and a final rice porridge made from the beef-enriched dashi.
-The wine and awamori pairings are serious — the restaurant holds 30+ awamori labels and a small French wine program with Burgundy emphasis.
-The dining room is modern Japanese with both table seating and semi-private rooms; the atmosphere is quieter and more corporate than Asatoya and better suited to business dinners.
+The signature shabu-shabu course (roughly ¥8,000 per person at dinner, closer to ¥2,500 at lunch) runs agu pork or A4–A5 Okinawa wagyu with seasonal Okinawan vegetables, Okinawa tofu, a kombu broth, Okinawan noodles for the finishing course, and a final rice porridge made from the meat-enriched dashi; Kume Island red chicken is the third protein option.
+The awamori and wine pairings are serious — the room holds a deep awamori list and a small French program with Burgundy emphasis.
+The dining room is modern Japanese with both table seating and semi-private rooms; the atmosphere is quieter and more corporate than Asatoya, and better suited to business dinners.

 The occasion fit is for business dinners and deal-closing occasions where Okinawa wagyu at Michelin-adjacent quality is required in a setting that reads more as mainland-Japan fine dining than Ryukyu-cuisine heritage restaurant.
 For first-time Okinawa business-visit clients who are not prepared for the heritage-dining formats at Yotsutake or Mie, KOU provides a recognisable Japanese-fine-dining experience with the Okinawan wagyu education.
 For celebration and birthday occasions, the tableside service and the A5-wagyu centrepiece play as ceremony without the dinner-theatre overlay.